MukulAmbulgekar/CalculatorApp/README.md

 # CalculatorApp
 This is a Calculator application developed in Android.
-Calcultaor perfoms basic operations like Addition, Subtraction, Multiplication, devision etc.
+This Calcultaor app perfoms some basic operations like Addition, Subtraction, Multiplication, devision etc.